-Agriculture has reduced habitat for wild species due to a 500% expansion in the extent of cropland and pasture worldwide in the last 300 years.
-It has expanded into sensitive ecosystems and had far-reaching effects on biodiversity and carbon storage.
+Decades of intensive land-usage has reduced habitat for wild species worldwide.
+Agriculture has expanded into sensitive ecosystems and had far-reaching effects on biodiversity and carbon storage.
 Habitat loss has now been identified as the main threat to 85 - 90% of all species described by the IUCN as ‘threatened’ or ‘endangered’ and is the most commonly recorded reason for species extinction over the last 20 years.

 - Providing food and shelter for wild species found on farms and thus increasing them in number and variety.